 Is it worth it, or is it a waste of money?

 We’ll be up front about this before we even get started.
 We really can’t give you a straight answer as to whether or not bartending school is worth the time and money for you personally.
 What we can do is present to you on the ins and outs of going this route, show what the differentiating opinions are, and hopefully guide you in the right direction.

 Bartending School: Is it worth it?

 For the new bartender, there is no question that experience is what many businesses are looking for when hiring new personnel behind the bar.
-But, this can lead to quite the catch-22 dilemma for the aspiring bartender.
+This can lead to quite the catch-22 though for the aspiring bartender.

 How can you get bartending experience when you can’t be hired without experience?